How To Assemble Your New Bike

 To build your bike you'll only need a few tools.

-The multi tool provided with your bike, a pedal wrench (or 8mm allen key, depending on your pedals) and a pair of scissors to open the box and cut the zip-ties with.
+The multi-tool provided with your bike, a pedal wrench or 8mm Allen key, depending on your pedals and a pair of scissors or snips to open the box and cut the zip-ties with.